shehzadashiq/gitops-2024/journal/week1.md

 ### Pre-Requisites Installation

-Pre-commit needs to be installed with the following command
+The Pre-commit tool needs to be installed with the following command

 `pip install pre-commit`